The Global Debt Crisis and the King Kong Debt Killer

 Better to get back to business now.
 Better to be honest.
 Kill the debt.
 Let’s go back to work.

-Plan Orange is defined in five stories and three charts — all but one written between November 2008 and April 2009.
+Plan Orange is defined in five stories and four charts — all but two written between November 2008 and April 2009.
 “Liquidate Bubble Debt”, from November 2010, is a summation and a criticism of consensus remedies to a financial crisis.
-See also “Plan Orange for Fifth Graders” June 2012.
+See also “Plan Orange for Fifth Graders” (June 2012).

 - Crisis Solved: Introducing Plan Orange for Mortgages